National University of Singapore, South Asian Studies Programme

 The university emphasises excellence in both teaching and research, with internationally competitive salaries and opportunities for substantial research funding.
 As the university’s medium of instruction is English, applicants must exhibit a high level of English-competency.
 A competitive remuneration package, based on qualifications and experience, will be offered to the selected candidate.

-- A Ph.D. in Sociology or Anthropology or related disciplines from an internationally acclaimed institution at the time of appointment.
+- A Ph.D. in South Asian Studies, Sociology, Anthropology, Political Science or related disciplines from an internationally acclaimed institution at the time of appointment.

-- Field of specialization on environment.
-Research broadly focuses on environment in relation to religion, gender, urbanism, science and technology, etc. in South Asia.
+- Field of specializations open.
+Research broadly focuses on environment, religion, gender, urbanism, heath, politics, borders, science and technology, etc. in South Asia.

 - A strong track record and promising trajectory in research and publication.